 How to Use the Southwest Airlines Low Fare Calendar

 Using the Southwest Airlines Low Fare Calendar is very straightforward.
-Simply select the bubble at the upper righthand corner of the screen for “Dollars” or “Points” to determine what unit ticket values will be shown in.
+Simply select the bubble at the upper righthand corner of the screen for “Dollars” or “Points” to determine which unit ticket values will be shown in.
 You can then toggle your search to see round trips, one-way, and multi-city prices.

 Choose the number of people in your party from the Passengers box and then fill in the departure and arrival destinations as you normally would.
 It might be worth it to try a few different locations if you are able to.

-Please note, that the Low Fare Calendar can only be used for groups of one to nine people.
+Please note that the Low Fare Calendar can only be used for groups of one to nine people.
 If you are traveling in a group of 10 or more, you will need to book a flight through Southwest’s Group Travel Program.
 This program gives group discounts and more booking flexibility on flights.
 For example, no upfront payment is required (except for possibly a per person deposit) and names can be changed as little as 72 hours before departure.
 This is a good option for business groups, but it does unfortunately mean that you can’t use the Low Fare Calendar.
 Contact Southwest Airlines directly if you’re interested in making a group booking.

 Prices shown on the calendar itself reflect discounted Anytime prices per person.
 Some flights are available for as little as $49 a piece.
 Actual prices may not be exactly what is shown on the calendar, as fares are subject to change until you purchase a ticket.
 If all of the available flights at the calendar’s price have been snagged by other customers, you will be shown the next best prices.